pscott-au/WebService-GoogleAPI-Client/README.md

 # COPYRIGHT AND LICENSE

-This software is copyright (c) 2017-2018 by Pavel Serikov, Peter Scott and others.
+This software is copyright (c) 2017-2018 by Peter Scott and others.

-This is free software; you can redistribute it and/or modify it under the same terms as the Perl 5 programming language system itself.
+This is free software, licensed under:

+      The Apache License, Version 2.0, January 2004